Kim Jong-il Biography

 Personal Life & Legacy

-Apart from his official wife, he was known to have kept three mistresses.
-These relationships produced four children – son Kim Jong-nam, son Kim Jong-chul, son Kim Jong-un, and daughter Kim Yo-jong.
+Apart from his official wife, he was known to have had three mistresses.
+These relationships produced four children: son Kim Jong-nam, son Kim Jong-chul, son Kim Jong-un, and daughter Kim Yo-jong.

 He died on a train during a domestic trip outside Pyongyang, due to a heart attack on December 17, 2011.
 His body was displayed in a glass coffin at Kumsusan Memorial Palace from December 20-28 for an 11-day mourning period.

-On December 28, 2011, a 40-km three-hour funeral procession was conducted for two-days, after which he was embalmed, covered with a flag of the Workers’ Party of Korea, and interred at Kumsusan Memorial Palace.
+On December 28, 2011, a 40-kilometer, three-hour funeral procession took place.
+Afterward, his body was embalmed, covered with the flag of the Workers’ Party of Korea, and interred at the Kumsusan Memorial Palace.

-His birth date, February 16, is celebrated as the ‘Day of the Shining Star’ and declared as ‘the greatest auspicious holiday of the nation’.
+His birth date, February 16, is celebrated as the "Day of the Shining Star" and is considered one of the most significant national holidays in North Korea.

 See the events in life of Kim Jong-il in Chronological Order